rohit1607/PGPPT/readme.md

 4. Login to your wandb (weights and biases) account.
 See https://wandb.ai/site/ for details.

 ### Download data and place in the data folder
+1. Download the data from here [---> DATA: ONEDRIVE_LINK <---](https://indianinstituteofscience-my.sharepoint.com/:f:/g/personal/deepakns_iisc_ac_in/EgIYYl6AYY1EgDGMNbJz8GsB7FhlnnRXILBJ3y_JmSwg5Q?e=AtMf91)

-1. Navigate to the data folder and download the files
+2. Move the downloaded files to the data folder and unzip them
     ```bash
     # navigate to the data folder
     cd path_to_your_dir/Translation_transformer/my-translation-transformer/data

-    # download the data folder
+    # move the downloaded files to the data folder and unzip them
-    wget/gdown

-    # unzip the downloaded file

-    #
+    unzip DOLS_Cylinder.zip
+    unzip GPT_dset_DG3.zip
     ```
-2. Contents of the data folder should be
+2. After unzipping the files, contents of the data folder should be
     ```
     # path_to_your_dir/Translation_transformer/my-translation-transformer/data
     .